hicksjduk/sudoku-haskell/README.md

 For any given puzzle:

 * Find an empty square.
 If there is no empty square, the puzzle is solved.
-* Determine which values can go into the empty square, because they do not appear anywhere in the same row, column or box, and in the case of a Killer Sudoku they also do not appear in the same region and are able to combine with those values that are already in the region to make the required total.
+* Determine which values can go into the empty square, A value can only go into the square if it is one of the possible values in every dimension that contains the square.
 * For each such value, make a copy of the puzzle where the 0 at the relevant position in the source grid is replaced with that value, and solve the revised puzzle recursively.